Toucaan/toucaan.docs/docs/environment.md

 :::

-## The Color Palette

 ### Configuration
-In the last chapter we were introduced to the `_config.scss` file that Toucaan requires to link stylesheets with the app's HTML.

-Break down your default styling strategy into smaller device-compatible units that are uniquely configurable.
-For example, handling the notch on a few common smart phones isn't a concern for the desktop css.
+Part of the configuration options provided in the `_config.scss` file (see the [last chapter](./configuration.md)) are also environment related properties.

-Decide on a color palette, choose the right typefaces or host a font-family yourself, typeset with a few sane initial defaults, paint a selection or inactive state color–there are so many css configurations possible!
+Decide on a color palette, choose the right typeface(s), host the type or otherwise, apply initial defaults, paint a color for text selection in active and inactive states, and so on.
+The key is to break it down into small piece and config as you build intrinsic UX/UI for each device category as you go along.

+Go to the next chapter on [Intrinsic Typography](./typography).